 Join us for a fun weekend of fall fun on October 13 & 14, 2018 when we feature our Maize Valley Oktoberfest Beer complete with a commemorative Oktoberfest glass.
+Hours are Saturday 10 am – 10 pm, and Sunday 12 noon – 8 pm.
 The origins of Oktoberfest date back to the year 1810 in Munich Germany.
 Today, this festival is the largest in the world with over 6 million guests attending each year.
 Maize Valley’s Oktoberfest (slightly scaled down from the Munich festival) will not only feature our Oktoberfest beer, but also our Pumpkin Cannon Ale – a fall favorite!
 Food vendors will be well stocked with German Style Bratwurst and Sauerkraut.
 All of our fall festivities will be in full swing including wagon rides, pig races, corn maze, pumpkin patch, pumpkin cannon, and so much more.
 Click here to learn about all that Maize Valley offers in the fall!

 The History of Oktoberfest